Life insurance

 17. Other Riders for Whole Life

-Especially when you're surrounded by action figures and kids' hobbies, "riders" might make you think of superheroes or maybe equestrians.
+If you're surrounded by action figures and kids' hobbies all day, "riders" might make you think of superheroes or maybe equestrians.
 And maybe in some cases that's right!

 In the insurance world, though, life insurance riders are additional coverages that can either be included in a policy or that you can purchase for an additional fee.
 For example, you might choose to add a rider to your homeowners insurance to cover a high-value item like an engagement ring, or a potential issue like water backup.